 Current Research and Scholarly Interests

-My research interest is in viral infections commonly affecting immunocompromised patients and the viruses' stimulation of the host's immune system.
+My research interest is in viral infections commonly affecting immunocompromised patients and in the viruses' stimulation of the host's immune system.
 I have a special interest in latent and persistent viruses, such as cytomegalovirus, BK virus, adenovirus, hepatitis B virus and others.
 I focus on the host immune response to these viruses with the end goal of improving clinical practices.
 I collaborate with individual and core viral/immunology laboratories to conduct my research, primarily on T-cell responses.